Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 ## 2\.
 Your Account

 Where use of our Services requires an account, you agree to provide us with complete and accurate information when you register for an account.
+This is important because sometimes we may need to send you notable updates (for example, about changes to our Terms of Service or Privacy Policy), or we may want to let you know about and make informed choices in response to legal inquiries or complaints.

-You will be solely responsible and liable for any activity that occurs under your username.
+You will be solely responsible and liable for any activity that occurs under your account.
 You are responsible for keeping your account information up-to-date and for keeping your password secure.

 You are responsible for maintaining the security of your account and any Service-related website, store, or other content, and you are fully responsible for all activities that occur under your account and any other actions taken in connection with our Services.
 You shall not share or misuse your access credentials.
 You must immediately notify us of any unauthorized uses of your account, store, or website, or of any other breach of security.
 We will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.